afuetterer/services-test2/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+_services-test2_ is licensed under the terms of the MIT license.

 <!-- Markdown links -->